-Based on the above assumptions, the study will need to recruit 131 participants who are seronegative for SARS-CoV-2 IgG at baseline in each arm to achieve 90% of power at one-sided 1.25% significance level.
-We assume ~25% of study participants will be excluded from the primary analysis due to positive on anti-nuclesocapsid IgG at baseline or loss of follow-up.
+Based on the above assumptions, the study will need to recruit 131 participants who are seronegative at baseline in each arm to achieve 90% of power at one-sided 1.25% significance level.
+We assume ~25% of study participants will be excluded from the primary analysis due to seropositivity at baseline or loss of follow-up.
 Therefore, the sample size in each arm will be expanded to 175.
 This means that if the study has two vaccines the desired total sample size will be 1050 for six arms.
 The final sample size is set at 1050 plus up to an additional 10% to allow for flexibility given rapid recruitment across multiple sites.
-If we decide to add groups as new vaccines are made available for use by the Department of Health and Social Sciences, the sample sizes will be adapted accordingly.
-The immunogenicity cohort will used for exploratory analyses to generate hypothesis, and thus no formal sample size calculation was carried out for this cohort.
+If we decide to add groups as new vaccines are made available for use by the Department of Health and Social Care, the sample sizes will be adapted accordingly.
+The immunology cohort will used for exploratory analyses to generate hypothesis, and thus no formal sample size calculation was carried out for this cohort.
 The sample size of 25 per arm was therefore chosen based on practical constraints.
 This means we will have around 20 seronegative participants in each arm for analysis.